-From painting and photography, to glass, fiber arts, woodworking and more...you will find a wide variety of work at the artist shanties each week throughout the season!
+From painting and photography, to glass, fiber arts, ceramics, jewelry, glass, woodworking and more...you will find a wide variety of work at the artist shanties each week throughout the season!

 Artists vary-some change each week; some every two weeks and some each month.
-You will find them in the yellow, red, blue, white and light and dark grey shanties.
+You will find them in six of the shanties.

 Chris Letsche (rope work) will take up residence in the green shanty for the entire season.

 Come by each week to meet all the artists this season-listed alphabetically below.

 Melanie Ahern was born and raised in Barnstable and studied art at Barnstable High School and Bridgewater State College.

 Currently working as a Literacy Coach, Melanie uses as much free time as possible to enjoy her passion for painting.
 Using acrylics in thin layers, she builds color upon rich color to capture what inspires her most: human emotion.